Asfar17/RubikCubeSolver/README.md

     -Left:YOWGGGYRW
     -Up:OOOYYYRRR
     -Down:RRRWWWOOO
-### 5.You will get an Solved States with above scrambled only because i have developed only rotations of the cube by completing the logic of the layer-by-layer approach call from the main.cpp to do the full Solver
+### 5.You will get an Solved States with above scrambled only because i have developed only rotations of the cube by completing the logic of the layer-by-layer approach call from the main.cpp to do the full Solver of the cube.

-###Thank You